Development of Final Fantasy XV: World design

-The central theme of the world and story is "fantasy based on reality": the setting is based on the real world and the fantasy elements grew out of familiar settings.
-Realizing this aspect of the game was quite difficult before the game's move onto eighth-generation hardware.
-Nomura had wanted to use a present-day setting for a Final Fantasy game ever since this idea had been considered but abandoned during the development of Final Fantasy VII.
-As such, some of the designs in Final Fantasy XV are based on real-world locations: among them are the districts of Tokyo, the Piazza San Marco and St Mark's Basilica in Venice, the Bahamas, and natural locations such as a cavern in Chiba Prefecture.
-Insomnia, the crown city of Lucis, is specifically influenced by the Shinjuku, Tokyo area which houses the headquarters of Square Enix and which Nomura passes through every day.
-The highway and tunnel seen in the game are almost exact replicas of the Shuto Expressway and a tunnel in the Ginza district, respectively.
+The central theme of the world and story is "fantasy based on reality": a real world-based setting with fantasy elements merged with the familiar.
+Realizing this aspect of the game was quite difficult before the game's platform change.
+Nomura had wanted to use a present-day setting for a Final Fantasy game since its first scrapped proposal for Final Fantasy VII (1997).
+As such, some of the designs in Final Fantasy XV were based on real-world locations including the districts of Tokyo, the Piazza San Marco and St Mark's Basilica in Venice, the Bahamas, and natural locations such as a cavern in Chiba Prefecture.
+Insomnia, the crown city of Lucis, was directly inspired by the Shinjuku, Tokyo area where Square Enix is based, with other areas being replicas of locations including the Shuto Expressway and a tunnel in the Ginza district.
 The team created these by driving down the real-world locations repeatedly during their research.
 The design inspirations for Niflheim ranged from the Roman Empire to pre-Germanic and Germanic civilizations.
 The game's theme of "fantasy based on reality" was emphasized on multiple levels in the environments, such as the blending of realism and fantasy in Insomnia, and the camping equipment, which was included through a collaboration with Coleman Company.

-Another factor in the original development of set pieces was the design of vast and seamless environments.
-They were meant to enable scenarios such as the player character being shot at from a great distance, or a battle which would change scenes between the outside and inside of a building.
-This corroborated Nomura's intended action-oriented system with more intuitive game controls.
-He instructed his team to study third-person shooters for reference, "not in simplistic terms, like controls or mechanics, but in the way they create tension and mood and incorporate the action within that".
-This carried over into XV, with the stated aim being to distance the game structurally from XIII and its sequels, which featured divided zones rather than a large seamless world.
+An element in the original design concept was vast and seamless environments for set piece moments, such as the player being shot at from a distance or a battle taking place both inside and ourside a building.
+Nomura instructed his team to study third-person shooters for reference, "not in simplistic terms, like controls or mechanics, but in the way they create tension and mood and incorporate the action within that".
+This carried over into Final Fantasy XV, with the stated aim being to distance the game structurally from XIII and its sequels, which featured divided zones rather than a large seamless world.
 The original inspiration behind this approach was the world design of The Legend of Zelda: Ocarina of Time, with later inspirations being modern Western triple-A open world titles.
-The environments are divided into three different segments, with separate teams working on each: the world map, locations in the game world, and dungeons.
-The dungeons were designed to be beautiful, frightening, and memorable.
+The environments types were divided between three separate teams working on the world map, smaller locations, and dungeons respectively.
 Specific pieces of concept art were created to represent different regions and aesthetic concepts; a single building design was used to capture the essence of Altissia's Venice-inspired atmosphere, while older car designs when compared to the party's vehicle Regalia reflected the lack of human advancement outside Lucis.